 Thanks to technology, one of the most tedious and intrusive elements of the event marketer’s toolbox is getting a much-needed upgrade.
 Yep, you guessed it—data collection techniques are going from (let’s be frank) miserable to memorable as high-tech tools are disguising the quest for personal information in unique and interactive ways.
 Here, five ways to use technology to make lead gen more fun—for everyone.

-Biometrics.
 Finger and palm print scanners, retinal readers and even smell-o-vision are all good ways to uniquely identify a specific person, and usually most thought of in terms of the security of Bond villains’ vaults.
 Not anymore.
-Verizon rolled out a thumbprint scanner for its Powerhouse activation during the Super Bowl in New York City’s Bryant Park, and technologists are working on facial recognition and, yes, smell-specific identification is in the works, too.
+Verizon rolled out a thumbprint scanner for its Powerhouse activation, and technologists continue to refine facial recognition and, yes, smell-specific identification is in the works, too.
 (Bet you didn’t know your stink was just yours.)
 Now, there are privacy concerns here, but it’s pretty simple to not keep the actual print.
 You just translate it into a unique identifier or code and attach the consumer’s info to that.
 That’s what Verizon did and all anyone said was how cool it was.
 And nobody blinked an eye about giving up some data.

-RFID.
-Just because you have seen it a thousand times doesn’t mean that every consumer has, and when he or she gets to swipe that wristband or ID badge and see an immediate effect as part of an interactive exhibit, the cool factor still plays.
-The key to RFID now: make the vehicle for the RFID chip a clever one, like a customized wristband, a cool key fob or something besides a simple badge folks have definitely seen before.
+Just because you’ve seen it a thousand times doesn’t mean that every consumer has, and when he or she gets to swipe that wristband or ID badge and see an immediate effect as part of an interactive exhibit, the cool factor still plays.
+The key to RFID: make the vehicle for the RFID chip a clever one, like a customized wristband, a cool key fob or something besides a simple badge folks have definitely seen before.
 Don’t overlook this simple, and effective method for activity tracking and profile building for lead generation.

-Geofencing.
-This is all the rage in 2014—versatile and invisible if done right, so there’s a huge wow factor there for unsuspecting consumers.
+Geofencing is versatile and invisible if done right, so there’s a huge wow factor there for unsuspecting consumers.
 A geofence is essentially an invisible net cast over an area of an event that uses GPS and other technology to communicate attendee behaviors to whomever is tracking them and to customize and communicate with them in real time.
 As consumers walk a footprint or event space and realize that the environment is molding itself to their actions and preferences, your event will suddenly be the coolest thing they’ve ever done.
 For the full scoop on how geofencing works and how best to use it, check out the article.